forlilab/Ringtail/README.md

 may be changed with the `--log` option and the information written to the log can be specified with `--outfields`.
 The full list of available output fields may be seen by using the `--help` option with `read` mode (see example above).
 By default, only the information for the top-scoring binding pose will be written to the log.
 If desired, each individual passing pose can be written by using the `--output_all_poses` flag.
 The passing results may also be ordered in the log file using the `--order_results` option.

 No filtering is performed if no filters are given.
-If both `--eworst` and `--energy_percentile` are used together, the `--eworst` cutoff alone is used.
+If both `--eworst` and `--score_percentile` are used together, the `--eworst` cutoff alone is used.
 The same is true of `--leworst` and `--le_percentile`.

 When filtering, the passing results are saved as a view in the database.
 This view is named `passing_results` by default.
 The user can specify a name for the view using the `--bookmark_name` option.
 Data for poses in a view may be accessed later using the `--new_data_from_bookmark` option.
 When `max_miss` > 0 is used, a view is created for each combination of interaction filters and is named `<bookmark_name>_<n>` where n is the index of the filter combination in the log file (indexing from 0).